Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 \subsection{Design of the forecasting exercise and competing models}

 We carry out a forecasting exercise comparing an unrestricted PVAR with a Horseshoe prior to a range of alternatives.
-In what follows, we focus on predictions for four \textit{target variables}: consumer price inflation (labeled Infl. in the table and figures), industrial production (Ind. prod.), stock returns (Equities) and long-term interest rates (LT-IR).
+In what follows, we focus on predictions for four \textit{target variables}: consumer price inflation (labeled Infl. in the tables and figures), industrial production (Ind. prod.), stock returns (Equities) and long-term interest rates (LT-IR).

 Our forecasting design is recursive, implying that we use the data from 2001m2 to 2006m12 as an initial estimation period.
-We use data through 2006m12 to produce one up to twelve-months-ahead forecast distributions.
+We use data through 2006m12 to produce one-month up to twelve-months-ahead forecast distributions.
 This initial estimation period is then extended by data for 2007m1 and forecast densities for 2007m2 (up to 2008m1) are constructed.
 We repeat this procedure until we reach the end of the hold-out period.

-To compare point forecasts across models we use Root Mean Squared Forecast Errors (RMSEs).
-Since this disregards higher order moments of the predictive distribution we also use Log Predictive Likelihoods (LPLs) to compare the density forecast performance of these alternatives.
-The set of models considered, along with their acronyms, is given in the following list.
-Complete specification details are given in Appendix \ref{sec: posterior}.
+To compare point forecasts across models we use MAEs.
+Since this disregards higher-order moments of the predictive distribution we also use Log Predictive Likelihoods (LPLs) to compare the density forecast performance of these alternatives.